 Kapalabhati, often translated as skull-shining breath, is a heating pranayama built around sharp, active exhalations and passive inhalations.
 The belly snaps inward on each exhale, the diaphragm rebounds, and air falls back in on its own.
 Practitioners typically aim for 60 to 120 strokes per minute, working in rounds with rest between.

 The technique comes from Hatha Yoga, where it appears in the Hatha Yoga Pradipika and Gheranda Samhita as one of the six shatkarmas (cleansing practices).
-It clears the nasal passages, wakes up the digestive fire, and leaves the head feeling bright and clear — hence the name.
+It clears the nasal passages, wakes up the digestive fire (agni — Ayurveda's metabolic heat), and leaves the head feeling bright and clear — which is what the name means.

 This guide is for healthy adults new to forceful pranayama.
-Skip Kapalabhati if you are pregnant, have high blood pressure, heart conditions, hernia, glaucoma, untreated vertigo, or have had recent abdominal surgery.
+Skip Kapalabhati if you are pregnant, have high blood pressure, heart conditions, hernia, glaucoma or detached retina, untreated vertigo, epilepsy, active acid reflux or IBS flare, or have had recent abdominal or eye surgery.

 What You Need